leahpar/Tetris/docs/cc-windows.md

 (cross compilation from Linux)

-This example is for a Debian 64 bits.
+This example is for a Debian 64 bits targeting a windows 32 bits.
 You may easily adapt thoses commands for your distribution.

 ## Get dependancies